 Since then the machines have developed, adding power tools and sub spindles, becoming more sophisticated in the way they operate, and that’s given us the edge with our customers.

-We’ve now installed our twentieth Star lathe, and we’ve been able to complete over 3,000 work orders – that’s 3.5 million components – in the first half of 2016 alone.
+We’ve now installed our twentieth Star lathe, and we’ve been able to complete over 3,000 work orders – that’s 3.5 million components – in just six months.